23 Aug RECONDITIONING TRANSPARENCY AND ACCOUNTABILITY

 While business is up in used car sales volumes, dealers have been slow to add new employees for fear another slowdown lurks around the corner.
 Consequently, recon staffs are working extra hours to keep the front line stocked with cars.
 This is not a healthy or sustainable situation, particularly with increasing demand for a quality product.
 Dealers are looking for innovative ways to help deal with the added workload for their reconditioning teams.

 “Workflow control,” a proven technology made specific to reconditioning, has recently become available, streamlining the recon process and making the use of spreadsheets or whiteboards completely old school.
 Workflow control is a flexible and simple-to-use tool configured to match each dealership’s recon processes.
+It starts with purchases and trades and makes every car visible at each step — all the way to front-line ready or wholesale.

 So why does this work?
 There are many answers, but one clear improvement with workflow control is that all parties have the same Web access to reliable and accurate information, which is updated in real time.
 For example, any friction between the used car director and the fixed operations manager eases when they both know consistently where the cars are and why.
 A most common root of this friction loops right back to an absence of accountability created by years of an assumption that whatever scorekeeping is in place can easily be discounted or ignored.
 This happens when someone else, besides the person doing the job, manually updates data onto whiteboards or spreadsheets, making room for error.